* This is the Consumer Version. *

 Superficial minor burns are immersed immediately in cool water if possible.
 The burn is carefully cleaned to prevent infection.
 If dirt is deeply embedded, doctors can give analgesics or numb the area by injecting a local anesthetic and then scrub the burn with a brush.

 Often, the only treatment required is application of an antibiotic cream, such as silver sulfadiazine.
 The cream prevents infection and forms a seal to prevent further bacteria from entering the wound.
 A sterile bandage is then applied to protect the burned area from dirt and further injury.
-A tetanus vaccination is given if needed (see Diphtheria-Tetanus-Pertussis Vaccine).
+A tetanus vaccination is given if needed (see page Diphtheria-Tetanus-Pertussis Vaccine).

 Care at home includes keeping the burn clean to prevent infection.
 In addition, many people are given analgesics, often opioids, for at least a few days.
 The burn can be covered with a nonstick bandage or with sterile gauze.
 The gauze can be removed without sticking by first being soaked in water.